xz0127/tp/docs/UserGuide.md

 ### Redoing the previously undone command : `redo`

-Reverses the most recent `undo` command.
+Reverses the most recent `undo` command. `redo` command will not work if you restart Nuudle.

 Format: `redo`